RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 In the ACIA builds, the receive interface has a 255 byte software buffer, together with highly optimised buffer management supporting the 68C50 ACIA receive double buffer.
 Hardware (RTS) flow control of the ACIA is provided.
 The ACIA transmit interface is also buffered, with direct cut-through when the 31 byte software buffer is empty, to ensure that the CPU is not held in wait state during serial transmission.

-In the SIO/2 build, both ports enabled.
+In the SIO/2 build, both ports are enabled.
 Both ports have a 255 byte software receive buffer supporting the SIO/2 receive quad hardware buffer, and a 15 byte software transmit buffer.
 The transmit function has direct cut-through when the software buffer is empty.
 Hardware (RTS) flow control of the SIO/2 is provided.
 Full IM2 interrupt vector steering is implemented.

-The IDE interface is optimised for performance and can achieve about 100kB/s throughput using FatFS libraries in C. It does this by minimising error management and streamlining read and write routines.
+The IDE interface driver is optimised for performance and can achieve about 100kB/s throughput using the ChaN FATFS libraries.
+It does this by minimising error management and streamlining read and write routines.
 The assumption is that modern IDE drives have their own error management and if there are errors from the IDE interface, then there are bigger issues at stake.

-The IDE interface supports both PATA hard drives (including SSD IDE and DOM storage) and Compact Flash cards in native 16 bit PATA mode with buffered I/O provided by the 82C55 device.
+The IDE interface module supports both PATA hard drives (including magnetic platter, SSD, and DOM storage) and Compact Flash cards in native 16-bit PATA mode with buffered I/O provided by the 82C55 device.

 The CP/M-IDE system supports up to 4 active drives of nominally 8 MBytes each.
 There can be as many CP/M "drives" stored on the FAT32 formatted disk as needed, and CP/M-IDE can be started with any 4 of them.
 Collections of hundreds of CP/M "drives" can be stored in any number of sub-directories on the FAT32 disk.
 Knock yourself out.